-The Difference Between Rind and Zest | Yankee Kitchen
+The Difference Between Lemon Rind and Zest | Yankee Kitchen

 I have two cake recipes that seem quite similar, but one calls for lemon rind and the other calls for lemon zest.
 What’s the difference between lemon rind and zest?
 Are they both the same as lemon peel?

 All this is “technically,” however, in that many recipe writers say rind or peel when they actually mean zest.
 Make your decision on the basis of context: If small amounts of the stuff are called for as a flavoring that will be eaten, zest is the way to go.
-Usually it’s grated from the side of the fruit, but if you need a lot thin strips (martinis for the multitudes), you can get a special zesting tool at kitchenware stores.
+Usually it’s grated from the side of the fruit, but if you need a lot of thin strips (martinis for the multitudes), you can get a special zesting tool at kitchenware stores.

 For answers to other common cooking questions and more, check out these related articles:

 Is There a Difference Between Dressing and Stuffing?

 The Difference between a Milkshake and a Frappe

 The Difference Between Light Brown Sugar and Dark Brown Sugar